 You’d be surprised by how often the client doesn’t even notice something until you point it out.
 For example this letter M: non-designers are not trained to focus on negative space so it takes them longer to notice it.

 Whether you present in person, over a video chat or through written communication, that’s up to you.
 In person presentation makes the best impact, but it also puts clients on the spot.
 If they look at the proposal on their own time and have a few days to think about it, they may notice things they didn’t notice at first and give better feedback.
-I always tell my clients to sleep over it, because they will have to live with this project long after the first impression has settled.
+I always tell my clients to sleep on it, because they will have to live with this project long after the first impression has settled.

 Allow clients to give their feedback immediately if they wish, but also give them the opportunity to think about it for a while and get back to you with their thoughts.